PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 4. Protective Orders.
 The (chief) arbitrator may issue a protective order to prevent disclosure of privileged information, confidential information, trade secrets, and other information protected from disclosure to the extent a court could if the controversy were the subject of a civil action in Oregon.
 (Note: ORS 36.675(6) and (7) grant authority to a court to enforce the subpoena and discovery related orders of an arbitrator.)

 20. Pre-Hearing Statement of Proof.
 (Similar to U.T.C.R.
-13.170) At least fourteen days prior to the date of the arbitration hearing, each party shall mail to or file with the arbitrator(s) and serve upon all other parties a statement containing a list of witnesses whom the party intends to call at the arbitration hearing, and a list of exhibits and documentary evidence (see Rule 22).
+13.170) At least fourteen days prior to the date of the arbitration hearing, each party shall file with the arbitrator(s) and serve upon all other parties a statement containing a list of witnesses whom the party intends to call at the arbitration hearing, and a list of exhibits and documentary evidence (see Rule 22).
 The statement shall contain a brief description of the matters about which each witness will be called to testify, the address and telephone number of each such witness and affiant, and whether the witness will testify by telephone.
 Each party, upon request, shall make the exhibits and other documentary evidence available for inspection and copying by other parties or, if less than 40 pages in total, shall mail copies thereof to the requesting party.

 21. Conduct of Hearing.
 (Similar to U.T.C.R.
 13.180)